 Occasionally children come to school in incorrect uniform.
 We request that a parent informs the school of the reason why their child is not in the correct uniform and rectifies this as soon as possible.
-A letter will be sent home by the school informing parents of the incorrect item of uniform.
+Parents may be informed by the class teacher if their child is not wearing the correct uniform.